 In fact, telling people is a great way to get emotional support and make connections—my husband found his new job when a friend tipped him off about an opening at his company.
 He called the manager and expressed interest before the job ever even posted!

 Perhaps the most important piece of advice I can share from our experience is this: work together.
 It’s easy to say, but harder to do when you’re crawling through a rough patch.
 Self-doubt creeps in and chips away at your self-esteem and your partner’s self-esteem.
 When the going was tough, my husband and I used humor, doing our best to keep laughing as we pushed through.
 And we did.

 Need Some Free Budget Help?

 If you’re in a pickle—without work or just squeezed tight—consider dropping into a YNAB workshop for some free budget inspiration.
 Our teachers are real people, and they face real-life money struggles, just like you.
-The classes are only 20 minutes long, and you can ask our teachers all of your budgeting questions.
 And, no matter what you’re facing, I guarantee it’ll be easier with a budget!